cs107-undefined/Undefined_AD/docs/documentation/usage.rst

 We have published our package to the PyPI, so people can easily install the package via pip command.
 We recommend you use a Python version 3.8 or newer.

-Our package name on PyPi is ``undefined_AD``, where AD stands for automatic differentiation.
+Our package name on PyPI is ``undefined_AD``, where AD stands for automatic differentiation.

-Then, ``undefined`` provided easy installation by running this following command (Assuming your current directory is the working directory, which contains the wheel file):
+Then, ``undefined`` provided easy installation by running this following command:

 .. code-block:: bash
     :linenos:

     pip install undefined_AD

-Users should import the package by the following in their Python script:
+Users should import the API to interact with our package by the following in their Python script.
+Details about the ``trace`` function can be found below:

 .. code-block::
     :linenos: